Axway/open-banking-docs/content/en/docs/Overview/_index.md

 This document does not describe:

+* The infrastructure requirements.
+Please refer to the [Solution deployment](/docs/deployment/prerequisites) .
 * The implementation on a specific cloud providers infrastructure.
-Please refer to the [cloud components guide](/docs/reference/cloud) for general information.
+Please refer to the [Cloud deployment recommandations](/docs/deployment/prerequisites#cloud-deployment-recommandations).
 * Specific deployment instructions.
 Please refer to the [Installation guide](/docs/installation).
 * Detailed information on the Axway products that are used in the solution.
 Please refer to the [Axway Documentation Portal](https://docs.axway.com/)
-* Detailed information on the Cloudentity Open Banking Toolkit.
+* Detailed information on the Cloudentity Authorization Controla Plane and Open Banking Toolkit.
+Please refer to the (ACP Documentation)[https://docs.authorization.cloudentity.com/]